Writing Across the Curriculum

 Writing Across the Curriculum (WAC) is a pedagogical movement that gained strength in the 1980's.
 Our Writing Across the Curriculum program asserts that students can best learn the conventions of academic writing by taking writing intensive courses in many disciplines.
 By doing so, students learn the many ways in which those writing conventions reflect ways of thinking, writing, and doing research within particular fields of study.
 Responsibility for writing instruction is shared across the campus, and faculty work together to help students learn to express themselves with clarity and precision in every course context.
 WAC at Gustavus draws a great deal from "writing to learn" theories (WTL), which suggest that students can use writing to think through challenging material, internalize what they know, and express themselves more effectively and fluently.

 The WRIT Requirement

-Gustavus requires students to complete three designated writing requirement courses from at least two different departments in order to graduate.
-Students fulfill this writing requirement by taking two types of courses, Writing Intensive (WRITI) and Writing in the Disciplines (WRITD).
-One of these courses must be taken in the first year (normally in the First Term Seminar or Curriculum II).
-At least one designated writing course must be taken as part of a student's major, and at least one must be Level II or higher.
-While many Gustavus courses require written projects, not all courses are designated as WRIT courses.
-WRIT courses at Gustavus engage discussion of writing explicitly and treat the act of writing as integral to the subject matter.
+Gustavus requires students to complete THREE designated writing requirement courses from at least two different departments in order to graduate.
+Generally, one of these courses should be taken in the first year (typically in the First Term Seminar or Three Crowns Curriculum).
+Students then complete the writing requirement by taking two additional courses (WRITI, WRITD).
+At least one designated writing course must be taken as part of a student’s major and one must be a WRITD course.

 For further information about the Gustavus Adolphus College Writing Program, contact Rebecca T. Fremo (x7392).